Red Dead: Red Dead Redemption 2

 Red Dead Redemption 2 is a prequel to Red Dead Redemption and the third main entry in the series, released for PlayStation 4 and Xbox One in October 2018 and for Windows and Stadia in November 2019.
 Its story follows Arthur Morgan, a member of the infamous Van der Linde gang in 1899, in the waning years of the American Old West, and the extinction of the age of outlaws and gunslingers.
 The game features several returning characters from Red Dead Redemption, including a younger and less-refined John Marston, his family, Uncle, and fellow gang members Dutch van der Linde, Bill Williamson, and Javier Escuella.
-A lot of focus is put on Arthur's morality and relationship with other characters, primarily John, with whom he has a nearly brotherly-like bond, and Dutch, whom he views as a father figure and mentor—and who slowly descends into madness as the gang faces more problems.
+A lot of focus is put on Arthur's morality and relationship with other characters, primarily John, with whom he has a brotherly-like bond, and Dutch, whom he views as a father figure and mentor—and who slowly descends into madness as the gang faces more problems.

 Red Dead Online is the multiplayer component of Red Dead Redemption 2 and was released in May 2019, after several months in beta.
 Set one year before the single-player story, in 1898, it follows a customizable silent protagonist who is framed for murder and arrested.
 After being broken out of prison, the player is tasked by their rescuers with finding the true culprits in exchange for proving their innocence.
 Since release, the game has received several content updates that expanded upon the game modes, missions, and other activities players can partake in.
 A standalone client for the game was released in December 2020.